frankyeh/UNet-Studio-Website/doc/gui_cx.md

 At the End of this step, you will have a connectometry database, which is a file name with the extension db.fib.gz

-After creating the database file, you can still check the alignment of the database or add/remove  subjects to/from the database using [**Step C2a**:**Modify a Connecometry Database**].

-If you are going to study the change in a longitudinal study, use [**Step C2a**:**Modify a Connecometry Database**] to calculate the difference between baseline scan and follow-up scan for each subject (e.g. base of s#1, follow-up of #1, base of s#2, followup of s#2...etc.) and save a new database.

 **Optional: Create a population average template**